A land of misty mountains, azure lakes and rugged coastal scenery, the province of British Columbia is a pretty romantic place without even trying!

 In the latter, we camped for three nights without seeing another person.
 Our little island paradise offered two beaches, plenty of oysters, wonderful sunsets and just a couple of local seals for company.

 - Frontcountry camping can be romantic too!
 Check out the BC Parks website for vehicle-accessible campground details

 - Planning to have a campfire?
 Remember to follow campfire rules and restrictions and check for a campfire ban before you leave

 Soak in one of British Columbia’s hot springs

 Can there be anything more relaxing or romantic than a soak in hot springs with your significant other on a winter’s evening?

-British Columbia has a whole host of hotsprings on offer, from luxurious modern resorts to more natural options.
+British Columbia boasts a whole host of hot springs, from luxurious modern resorts to more natural options.

 For a mix of both, try Halcyon Hot Springs near Nakusp.
 The hot pool overlooks moody Arrow Lake and jagged Mount Thor.

 Choose from a variety of cabins and cottages, all with free use of robes to wear to and from the springs.

 Another favourite for a romantic getaway would be Liard Hot Springs, near the Yukon border.